Observation of $W^{+}W^{-}\gamma$ production in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector and constraints on anomalous quartic gauge-boson couplings: EFT interpretation

 The expected and observed 95\% CIs for the Wilson coefficients are presented in \Cref{tab:eft_limits}.
 The sensitivity is statistically limited:\ including all systematic uncertainties changes the expected interval widths by less than 1\%.
 These limits are comparable to limits obtained from vector-boson scattering measurements and $Z(\nu\nu)\gamma$~\cite{STDM-2020-14}, $\PW\gamma jj$~\cite{STDM-2018-31} and $VVZ$ productions~\cite{STDM-2020-08}.

-Limits on the dimension-8 Wilson coefficients are also evaluated as functions of a cut-off scale, $\sqrt{\hat{s}}$, using the clipping technique~\cite{Almeida:2020ylr}.
+Limits on the dimension-8 Wilson coefficients are also evaluated as functions of a cut-off scale, $\sqrt{\hat{s}}$, using the clipping technique~\cite{Brivio:2022pyi}.
 For events with $\sqrt{\hat{s}}$ greater than the cut-off, the EFT contribution is set to zero.
 The unitarity bounds for aQGC operators, as derived in Ref.~\cite{Almeida:2020ylr}, are formulated for 2-to-2 scattering processes in proton–proton collisions.
-To extend these bounds to \wwy production, $\sqrt{\hat{s}}$ is set to the maximum of the three diboson invariant mass combinations, $\max(m_{V_{i}V_{j}})$. \Cref{fig:unitarity_clipping_M0} shows the 95\% CI for the \WilsonCoeff{M3} Wilson coefficient as a function of the cut-off scale applied to restore unitarity.
+To extend these bounds to \wwy production, $\sqrt{\hat{s}}$ is set to the maximum of the three diboson invariant mass combinations, $\max(m_{V_{i}V_{j}})$.